ethereum/ethereum-org-website/src/content/eth2/index.md

 <Divider />

-## Eth2 roadmap
+## Eth2 roadmap {#roadmap}

 The road to Eth2 is long and winding but there are some important checkpoints along the way.

 _All work on Eth2 is open source and an incredible coordination effort across a large number of teams.
-All timings are estimates_
+All timings are estimates._

 ### Phase 0: the beacon chain

 Expected: 2020

 The first part of Eth2 to ship will be the beacon chain.
-But it won't be fully operational right away as without any shard chains, there'll be nothing to really orchestrate.
-Remember, the beacon chain's starring role in Eth2 is keeping the shards in sync.
+It won't be fully operational right away because there won't be any shard chains, so there'll be nothing to keep in sync.
+Remember, the beacon chain's main role in Eth2 is making sure all the shards have the most up-to-date data.

 At first, the beacon chain will be responsible for registering validator stakes.
 In other words it will store the information of everyone staking their ETH to become an Eth2 validator.
 But that's about it.

-For Phase 0, the act of staking will be handled by a smart contract on mainnet (the Ethereum we use today).

 Once the beacon chain is live, you'll be able to stake your real ETH.
 However, staking in Phase 0 is a one-way transaction.
 You won't be able to withdraw your ETH until the shard chains are available in Phase 1.
+That's because staking in Phase 0 will be handled by a smart contract on mainnet (the Ethereum we use today).

 <Button to="/en/eth2/the-beacon-chain">More on the beacon chain</Button>